KaYuh/KaYuh/README.md

 - 👋 Hi, I’m @KaYuh
-- 👀 I’m interested in learning new skills on coding.
+- 👀 I’m interested in learning new coding skills.
 - 🌱 I’m currently learning Ruby on Rails, first @ Le Wagon, now on GitHub and with my new favorite book Ruby on Rails tutorial by Mickael Hartl, edition 6th.
 - 💞️ I’m looking to collaborate on any junior project, since i have so much to learn.
 - 📫 How to reach me : here, linkedIn, arthurancian@gmail.com...